tjacobs/CarND-Behavioral-Cloning-P3/writeup_report.md

 ---

-# Solution Development
---
-I started out using an adapted LeNet model, implemented in Keras.
-With enough training data, this worked well enough to get the car to the bridge, but it quickly drove off the road at around this point.

 ## Gathering training data

-I gathered training data by driving manually around the track twice, using the mouse, going at full speed, backwards around the track once.
-I also recorded several recovery from either side sequences, so the network knows.
+I gathered training data by driving manually around the track twice, using the mouse, going at full speed, backwards around the first (simple) track once.
+I also recorded several recovery from either side sequences, so the network knows how to recover from situations where it gets too close to the side of the road.

 ## Data augmentation
 I added in reading of the left offset image and the right offset image from the CSV file, pairing those with steering offset corrections of 0.2 for left and -0.2 for right, as you can see on line 32 of model.py.

 I then flip each of the three images (left, center, right) horizontally, pairing them with negated three steering angles.
+This helps it learn both left and right turns evenly.

+## The first model
+I started out using an adapted LeNet model, implemented in Keras.
+With enough training data, this worked well enough to get the car to the bridge, but it quickly drove off the road at around this point.

 ## The next model
 Then I then switched to a model which is based on the [Nvidia end-to-end self driving model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
 This worked much better.